razorpay/subscription-button-wordpress-plugin/readme.txt

 == License ==

-The Razorpay Payment Button plugin is released under the GPLv2 license, same as that of WordPress.
+The Razorpay Subscription Button plugin is released under the GPLv2 license, same as that of WordPress.
 See the LICENSE file for the complete LICENSE text.